 Sure, you thought it was safer to have sensitive information under your own watchful eye – except when it was on your car seat, while you went to the 7-11 to get gum.
 (Expensive gum!)

 Then again, computer hard drives have been stolen right out of offices, and cell phones with private health data have fallen into the wrong hands, leading to serious breaches.
 Which brings up a question:

 Is sensitive data – such as Protected Health Information (PHI) that passes through your Office 365 apps and remains on your hard drive – really safer than in the cloud?

 Here, some of you may be asking, “But how can I safely entrust my data to something that sounds so… out of reach?
 How do I even understand “the cloud,” and where is it anyway?”

-Though admittedly a nebulous concept, cloud is really just shorthand for a network of sophisticated server networks and data centers (think Google, or Microsoft Azure) that are geographically distributed and offer essentially unlimited data storage and cost-effective pricing.
+Though admittedly a nebulous concept, the cloud is really just shorthand for a network of sophisticated server networks and data centers (think Google or Microsoft Azure) that are geographically distributed and offer essentially unlimited data storage and cost-effective pricing.